Career, Salary and Education Information

 How to Become One: Environmental engineers must have a bachelor’s degree in environmental engineering or a related field, such as civil, chemical, or general engineering.
 Employers also value practical experience.
 Therefore, cooperative engineering programs, which provide college credit for structured job experience, are valuable as well.

-Job Outlook: Employment of environmental engineers is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.
-State and local governments’ concerns regarding water availability and quality should lead to efforts to increase the efficiency of water use.
+Job Outlook: Employment of environmental engineers is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

 Following is everything you need to know about a career as an environmental engineer with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career: